DillonSW/Capstone_Team_5/Documentation/Signoffs/Power System.md

 * Safety Sensors: **.2A each**

-There are also 3 safety sensors (top, middle, bottom).
-Therefore the total current draw will be **.6A**.
+There are also 6 safety sensors (top, middle, bottom; two on each level).
+Therefore the total current draw will be **1.2A**.

 **Total 24V-side current draw**

-$1.5 + .075 + .6 = 2.175$
+$1.5 + .075 + 1.2 = 2.775$

-Assuming that 2.175A is 80% of max capacity, we must have a fuse breaker that is at least 2.72A.
-We will use a 3A fuse breaker.
+Assuming that 2.775A is 80% of max capacity, we must have a fuse breaker that is at least 3.468A.
+We will use a 4A fuse breaker.

 ## BOM